luxai-qtrobot/magpie/README.md

   - Actively used in production-like systems
   - APIs are mostly stable, but minor changes are still possible

-Planned / potential enhancements:
+-**Planned / potential enhancements:**
   - Additional transports (e.g. MQTT, WebRTC)
   - More serializers
   - Higher-level pipelines for AI workloads

 ---

 ## Contributing

-Contributions are welcome, but the project is primarily developed as part of LuxAI’s QTrobot stack.

-If you’d like to contribute:
+Contributions are welcome!
+If you'd like to contribute:

 1. Open an issue to discuss your idea or bug.
 2. Keep changes focused and small where possible.
 3. Add tests or simple examples when introducing new features.

 ---
 ## License

-MAGPIE is released under the **MIT License**.
-See `LICENSE` for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.